apache/samza/docs/startup/quick-start/versioned/index.md

                  |-- WordCount.java
 {% endhighlight %}

-You can copy build.gradle and gradle.properties files from the downloaded tutorial tgz file.
-The WordCount class is just an empty class for now.
-Once finishing this setup, you can build the project by:
+You can build the project anytime by running:

 {% highlight bash %}
 > cd wordcount